bholdmanny/learngit/readme.txt

 Git is a disteibuted version control system.
 Git is free software disteibuted under the GPL.
 Git has a mutable index called stage.
+Git tracks changes of files.
+My stupid boss still prefers SVN.
+Creating a new branch is quick.